Lightning at Flyers projected lineups | NHL.com

 Samuel Ersson

-Injured: Tyson Foerster (upper body), Bobby Brink (upper body), Jamie Drysdale (upper body), Travis Konecny (upper body)
+Injured: Tyson Foerster (arm), Bobby Brink (upper body), Jamie Drysdale (upper body)

 Status report